 When we think of websites, we tend to think of cool pages we saw or great content that we read.
 However, search engine optimization (SEO) is one of the most important factors of a website.
-Without great SEO practices in place, a website won’t have the opportunity to be seen by many people, or may not be easily navigable.
+Without great SEO practices in place, a website won’t have the opportunity to be seen by many people, or pages on your site may not be easily navigable.
 Inversely, you may not understand what kinds of terms are bringing people to your website.

-Google Search Console is a favourite of content marketing agencies like ours and is one tool that can help you understand what’s going on with your site and how it’s faring in search results.
+Google Search Console is a favourite of content marketing agencies like ours and is an SEO tool that can help you understand what’s going on with your site and how it’s faring in search results.
+Our guide to Google Search Console will provide you with the information you need to start building an SEO strategy for your business and help increase your Google Search ranking.

 What is Google Search Console?